 Now that we know what the 3-3-5 rule stands for, we shall use two examples to illustrate how it is applied.

-John and Sarah are in their late 20s and are going to get married this year.
-They are looking to buy their first house, close to Sarah’s parents.
+John and Sarah are in their late 20s and are getting married this year.
+They are looking to buy their first house near Sarah’s parents.
 They have set aside $90,000 in cash and CPF funds to finance their property purchase and have a combined monthly income of $8,000.

 Mr and Mrs Lee are in their mid-40s and are looking to upgrade to a bigger executive flat from their 4-room BTO flat.
-They expect to have a total of $450,000 from the sale proceeds to finance their next property purchase.
+They expect to have $450,000 in sale proceeds to finance their next property purchase.
 Lastly, Mr and Mrs Lee have a combined monthly income of $13,000.

 In the case of John and Sarah, they can only afford to purchase a flat for up to $300,000 due to their initial capital.
 Though their annual income might suggest they can afford a higher property purchase, their current capital does not support it.
-Young borrowers could be over leveraging themselves by taking bigger-sized and longer loan tenures in the hopes that their incomes will rise over time.
+Young borrowers could be overleveraging by taking larger loans and longer loan tenors in the hope that their incomes will rise over time.
 However, if their circumstances deteriorate, they may find themselves saddled with a debt they cannot afford.

-In the case of Mr and Mrs Lee, their ability to borrow is limited by their income.
+In the case of Mr and Mrs Lee, their borrowing capacity is limited by their income.
 Based on their combined income, their next property purchase cannot exceed $780,000.
-Although their initial deposit is sizeable enough to purchase up to $1.5 million, their current monthly income does not support it.
+Although their initial deposit is sufficient to purchase up to $1.5 million, their current monthly income does not support that purchase.

-Home upgraders or couples with more capital may have a false impression that, given their larger downpayment, their loan amount is small and manageable.
-This could lead them to inadvertently purchase a property that is above their income level.
+Home upgraders or couples with more capital may have a false impression that, given their larger down payment, their loan amount is small and manageable.
+This could lead them to inadvertently purchase a property beyond their income level.

 From our two examples, we can see how and why flat buyers may unassumingly overstretch their budget.
-By taking reference from a single factor that is favourable to them, they end up borrowing more than they should.
+By taking a single favourable factor as their reference, they end up borrowing more than they should.

 Are New BTO Flats Expensive For First-Timers?